jeanCarloMachado/htmlLimitations/README.md

 ##PDF and Doc version

-You can find the latest pdf and doc version on the build folder.
+You can find the latest version [here](https://github.com/jeanCarloMachado/tcc/blob/master/build/tcc.pdf).

+For the odt version look at the /build folder.